 Meet your Landlords

-Husband and wife team Peter and Karlene bought The Plough in 2018 and have spent the last two years totally refurbishing and renovating the pub.
+Husband and wife team Peter and Karlene bought The Plough in 2018 and spent two years totally refurbishing and renovating the pub.
 Oh, and dealing with a certain global pandemic along the way.
 Peter, originally from Devon, met and married Karlene in the Caribbean where he had worked in hospitality for over 30 years.

 “It was finally time to return home and both Karlene and I love the hospitality business and wanted to continue to be involved in it.
 My family was from Devon and I was born in Salisbury, so the South West was a natural place to look for an old country pub to restore and run.”

 After much searching they found the Plough at Manston and quickly realised that the location, the community and the building itself offered exactly what they were looking for.
 Arriving in December 2019, they lived in the locally made Plankbridge Shepherd’s Hut in the pub car park during the renovation and expansion of the Plough.

 Peter takes up the story: “We had hoped to complete the work and open the Pub before the end of 2020 but the project was delayed by the Covid lockdown and the discovery of the inevitable problems which will be familiar to all who have worked on three hundred and fifty year old buildings.
 Surprises included correcting a dramatically leaning West Gable, installing a sewage treatment plant, and filling an old well we found when digging the foundations for the additional dining area, the new kitchen and the bathrooms.”

 The pub finally re-opened on 18th May 2021 and even after 16 months living together in a Shepard’s Hut, Peter and Karlene are still talking!
 They are very much ready to invite their guests to their pub and get to know the local community that has been so welcoming and supportive during the last few years.